Disease Surveillance System/ Identify disease outbreaks/ Identifying health problems for Surveillance.

 HIV:

-It is important to screen presence of virus that cause AIDS.
+It is important to screen the presence of viruses that cause AIDS.

 This blood test is used to screen for prostate cancer.